Upload the featured image here!

 Where should I be looking for a job now I am qualified?

-We would also advise you to use your recruitment consultant as a career advisor and don’t just rely on them to find you a new job.
-Most recruiters will be experts in their field and will have unrivalled market knowledge, so keeping in touch with them and asking for advice will be hugely beneficial.
+We would also advise you to use your recruitment consultant to talk through career options and don’t just rely on them to find you a new job.
+Most recruiters will be experts in their field and will have unrivalled market knowledge when it comes to career opportunities, so keeping in touch with them and asking for advice will be hugely beneficial.

 Recruiters can help you with everything from developing your online brand and interview preparation right through to advice on career paths, the training and development you should be receiving and average salaries.